How to Send Group Texts with Android

 Text messages are many people’s preferred method of keeping in touch.
 Quick, reliable, and simple, SMS messaging has gained in popularity long ago and is still a widely-used communication format.
 Sometimes, however, you want to notify multiple people about the same thing.
 Sending the same message to friends/family/coworkers over and over isn’t the most time-efficient way to go.
 Luckily, group texts are a thing in messaging.
 Here’s how to do it properly.

 You may wonder why you’d want to send a text message to a group of people instead of using a wide variety of online chat apps, such as Messenger, WhatsApp, Viber, Google Hangouts, Skype, etc. Well, the answer here is also a question.
 Do you ever use text messaging for sending individual messages?
 Yes, most likely, you do resort to the SMS format in certain instances.
 Why?
-Well, it’s different than receiving a chat app notification – somehow it evokes a sense of importance and/or urgency.
+If you’re in an area where a WiFi connection isn’t available and you’re using mobile data, a simple SMS text will save you a lot of data and time in sending the message.

 So, the instances where you’ll want to resort to group text messages can occur and knowing how to send them can go a long way in helping you organize things.